Tommy Watson (footballer, born 2006): Brighton & Hove Albion

+Millwall (loan)

+On 1 February 2026, Watson joined EFL Championship club Millwall on loan until end of 2025-26 season.

+Leicester City (loan)

+On 1 August 2026, Watson joined EFL League One club Leicester City on loan until the end of the 2026-27 season.

 International career

 Watson made his England U17 debut in January 2023.
 That same month he scored his first England U17 goal in a 6–0 win over Germany U17.

 Watson made his England U18 debut during a 1–1 draw with Belgium in Marbella on 11 October 2023.

 Watson was included in the England U19 squad for the 2025 UEFA European Under-19 Championship.
 He made a goalscoring debut for that age group during a 3–1 warm-up win over Iceland at St George's Park National Football Centre on 6 June 2025.
+Watson also scored a goal in their opening game of the tournament against Norway.

+In September 2025, Watson made his debut for England U21 as a substitute in their opening qualifying match against Kazakhstan.